 Okay, so I’ll explain in detail how the game actually works for those of you who like these types of games – I may get a little confusing but please bear with me…

-There are six main resources which you must constantly keep your eye on – if one of these fails then your base it at risk of becoming a graveyard.
+There are six main resources that you must constantly keep your eye on – if one of these fails then your base is at risk of becoming a graveyard.
 First, we’ll start with:

 These can be mined from a mine (clearly).
 You set one up near an airlock and workers will go in and out in order to both work down in the mine and carry the raw materials back into the base.
 With the aid of a processing plant and the various machinery you can build, you can use these to make Metal.
 Metal is used for most of the building and technology creating aspects such as building new rooms/structures, robots, semiconductors and even guns.
 If you run out of raw materials (the mines are infinite but your workers can slack) then hardly anything will get created outside of certain interior objects (which use plastic).